hkumar1729/EmployWise-Admin/README.md

 ### 4. Consideration
 - The "Edit User" feature is implemented inside the user card instead of a separate page for a more easy editing experience allows users to quickly modify details without navigating away.

+### Conclusion
+ - This project provides a streamlined and interactive way to manage users through a React-based frontend.
+It incorporates essential        functionalities such as authentication, pagination, search, filtering, and user management (edit and delete).
+The decision to integrate the "Edit User" feature within the user card enhances usability by allowing quick modifications without navigating away from the main interface.
+The application is designed to be scalable, easily extendable, and user-friendly, ensuring a smooth experience for both developers and end-users.